arkency/posts/posts/2016-07-10-respond-to-format-is-useful-even-without-multiple-formats.md

 This problem will be logged by an exception tracker, that you use for your Rails app.
-However, there is nothing we can really do about the fact that someone out there thinks they can get a random page in our app via XML.
+However, there is nothing we can do about the fact that someone out there thinks they can get a random page in our app via XML.
 We don't need a notification every time that happens.
 And the bigger your website, the more often such random crap happens.

-But we also don't want to ignore those errors completly when they occur.
-There could be a situation in which they can help us catch a real error i.e. a refactoring which went wrong.
+But we also don't want to ignore those errors completely when they occur.
+There could be a situation in which they can help us catch a real problem i.e. a refactoring which went wrong.

 How can we fix the situation?
 Just add `respond_to`